pellared/otel-logs-talk/slides.md

 [click] or even a binary object,

-[click] at last in can be nothing.
+[click] at last it can be nothing.

 You can approximate it to something like BSON format.